 For snow-riders, there can never be too much snow – and the powder capital of Japan never fails to deliver.
 Waking up to fresh powder almost every single day is an experience not-to-be-missed.
-With more snowfall in one month than most wworld-class resorts get in an entire season, there really is little competition!
+With more snowfall in one month than most world-class resorts get in an entire season, there really is little competition!

 Niseko united, the powder capital of Japan, located on the northern island of Hokkaido, 2 ½ hours drive from Chitose Airport.
-Comprising four interlinked ski resorts; Niseko Grand Hirafu, Niseko Annupuri, Niseko Village, and Hanazono.
+Comprising four interlinked ski resorts; Grand Hirafu, Annupuri, Niseko Village, and Hanazono.

 Niseko Grand Hirafu is the largest of all the resorts with a wide range of accommodation, restaurants, bars and snow sports services.
 Niseko Grand Hirafu is no doubt the best area for après-ski activities as restaurants, cafes, bars, and pubs are conveniently located only a short distance from accommodations and the ski lifts.

 Lying back on cushions at low tables eating Okonomiyaki (Japanese pancake) or sitting at a lively Yakitori (grilled meat skewers) bar provides a unique Japanese après ski experience.
 Hokkaido, Japan benefits from particularly rich and diverse local produce and seafood, not to mention general Japanese precision and quality.
 Paired with superb dining and first class service, Niseko offers a range of Japanese and Western restaurants to satisfy all palettes.